Coca-Cola Sign Language Tracks American Culture

 As to the mural type of Coke signs painted on walls, these generally are not of typical collector interest.
 The sheer size of some of many Coke signs make them difficult to transport and display.
 Hence, some smaller Coca-Cola button signs bring more than their larger counterparts.

-Soda-Pop-Collectibles.com offers a huge selection of vintage memorabilia from Coke, Pepsi, and the rest.
+Check out our fabulous selection of vintage Coca-Cola signs.
+You won't believe your eyes!
 Soda-Pop-Collectibles.com is the #1 online community for Coca-Cola & Pepsi collectors.

 Published November 1st, 2007